 Learn from womyn.
 Stop reading this and go speak to the womyn you spend the most time with, whose energy you sap for your pride.
 Acknowledge space when it’s requested.
 Comprehend what it means to be alone.
 Trust fully and truly.
 Understand that vulnerability does NOT make you lesser of a man.
 Go to therapy1.
 Understand that healing is not a milestone, but a river of flow.

-Healing is not linear, it comes in waves.— winter is coming (@ForRevolution) November 14, 2016
+Healing is not linear, it comes in waves.— The Good Witch of the South (@ForRevolution) November 14, 2016

 I’m sorry Shay.
 May the Orisha spirits guide me to a better state and continue to uplift you.
 I have to talk with Oduduwa very soon.
 I love you.